IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/2025-04-25-democratizing-ai.md

 Like any good beginning, I must include introductions.

 LLMs are generally used in two ways.
 Most people are already familiar with the chat interface (like in ChatGPT, etc.) where a user is waiting on the LLM's response.
 Agents are the programmatic equivalent, where a program is waiting to use the response.
-The important thing to note here is that speeding up an LLM's output (in <span title="A token is basically a word" style="color:green">tokens</span>/s) isn't vital for the "chat" use-case (<span title="since it only needs to be as fast as a user's reading speed" style="color:green">why?</span>), but is vital for the "agentic" use-case.
+The important thing to note here is that speeding up an LLM's output (in <span title="A token is basically a word" style="color:green">tokens</span>/s) isn't vital for the "chat" use case (<span title="since it only needs to be as fast as a user's reading speed" style="color:green">why?</span>), but is vital for the "agentic" use case.

 Context window size is how much of the current conversation an LLM remembers.
 Personally, with the rise of YouTube shorts, my context window size has dropped to 10 words.

-A tool is the ability to do things like read a file, search the web, edit a file, etc. An LLM does none of these, it simply outputs words.
+A tool is the ability to do things like read a file, search the web, edit a file, etc. An LLM does none of these; it simply outputs words.
 A tool-calling LLM (or tool-calling agent) is able to "use" these tools.
 The way this works is it asks for a program to be run, and then the output of the program is passed to the LLM.
 LLMs only understand text, so this is how it has to be done.

 When I say LLM, I am usually referring to online LLMs (think ChatGPT, Gemini, etc.).
 I try to explicitly state when working with local LLMs that run on my machine.